Kansas Child Support

 When Kansas parents divorce or live separately, one of the challenges they face is how to share in the financial support of their children.
 At Schwartz & Park, L.L.P., we help our clients establish, modify, and enforce child support orders as needed for their children's well-being.
-Our goal is to ensure that our clients' children receive the financial support to which they are entitled by helping to establish a child support order that is fair to both parties.
+Our goal is to ensure that our clients' children receive the financial support they are entitled to by helping to establish a child support order that is fair to both parties.

-Child support in Kansas is determined according to the Kansas Child Support Guidelines.
+Child support in Kansas is determined according to the .
 These guidelines are used by judges and hearing officers to calculate the amount of child support each parent is to contribute toward their children's care.
-In Kansas, both parents have an obligation to financially support their children.
-Through application of the formulas found in the Child Support Guidelines, a support amount is established for each parent and the non-residential parent pays support to the residential parent.
+The many nuances of the Child Support Guidelines make it essential to have an attorney who understands how to use them.

-At Schwartz & Park, L.L.P., we are experienced with the use of the Guidelines and the case law interpreting them.
+At Schwartz & Park, L.L.P., we are experienced with the use of the Child Support Guidelines and the case law interpreting them.
 We know how to present a case in a way that will achieve a result that is fair both for our clients and their children.

 In addition to establishing child support awards in original child support or divorce actions, we also help our clients to modify child support due to material changes in one parent’s income, insurance costs, change in residency of the child, or a change in the child’s age, We also represent clients in the enforcement of delinquent Kansas child support obligations.

 If you need an initial child support determination, a modification of child support or enforcement of an existing order, we invite you to contact us at (785) 625-0024 or via our .
 We look forward to working with you.